carbon-design-system/carbon/docs/guides/adding-component-types.md

   and thorough component API typings provided first-party through `@carbon/react` itself.
-- Maintenance of the types themselves will be simplified by not having to go through the DefinetlyTyped contribution process/system.
+- Maintenance of the types themselves will be simplified by not having to go through the DefinitelyTyped contribution process/system.

 Despite these benefits, adding TypeScript to the codebase is still a large shift for the developer community surrounding the Carbon Design System.
 Most projects